Akola-Mbey-Denis/personal-website/content/project/telehealth/index.md

 ---
 title: HomDoc,a telehealth mobile application to bridge the health care gap in Africa.
-summary: Implemented a user-friendly frontend interface for the HomDoc patient mobile application.
-Incorporated into the app video, chat, and call functionalities that enable patients to communicate with medical doctors.
-Implemented a scheduling algorithm to assign patients to the earliest available doctors if they choose such a service.
-This product has helped to provide improved access to quality healthcare and allowing patients to have access to the services of doctors across the globe.
+summary: HomDoc is a telehealth application that enables people to have access to medical care outside of their physical geographical region.
+This application incorporates call,chat and video functionalities that allows patient to communicate with medical doctors over the internet.
+The application has helped to provide improved access to quality healthcare and allowing patients to have access to the services of doctors across the globe.

 date: "2020-06-27T00:00:00Z"